philipphennig/probabilistic-numerics.org/_posts/2015-01-15-Stochastics.md

 are called *randomized* or, unfortunately, also *probabilistic* algorithms
 {% cite liberty2007randomized --file related %}
 {% cite halko2011finding --file related %}.
 The key idea is that given a particular numerical problem spanning variables from a certain high-dimensional space, one chooses a random projection into a space of much lower dimensionality, and solves the problem in that space.
-The surprising aspect, the strength of this approach is that it tends to cause a lot less deficiencies than one would intuitively assume; and this has been studied quite rigorously.
+The surprising aspect, the strength of this approach, is that it tends to cause a lot less deficiencies than one would intuitively assume; and this has been studied quite rigorously.

 ### Perturbations ###

-Repeatedly solving randomly *perturbed* variants of a problem randomly can help quantify the robustness of a task.
-This is in some sense the counterpart to the randomized approach: Instead of removing degrees of freedom to get drastically lower cost at surprisingly low loss of precision, perturbation methods enrich the description of a problem to probe new interesting aspects -- at drastically higher cost.
+Repeatedly solving randomly *perturbed* variants of a problem can help quantify the robustness of a task.
+This is in some sense the counterpart to the above projection approach: Instead of removing degrees of freedom to get drastically lower cost at surprisingly low loss of precision, perturbation methods enrich the description of a problem to probe new interesting aspects -- at drastically higher cost.
 (For clarity: I'm not talking about